Graduate Program Frequently Asked Questions

 - How do I apply to one of your graduate programs?
 What is required for the application?
 When is the deadline to apply?

-- What would make me a successful applicant to your program(s)?
+- What would make me a successful applicant for your program(s)?

 - What TOEFL score is required for admission to your graduate programs?

 - I completed my BA or MA from a US institution; do I need to send TOEFL scores?